File a Complaint

 After the complaint process has been completed by the Department of State, a closing letter will be mailed to the complainant notifying them of the final outcome of the complaint.

+You may file a Complaint online.
 To receive a Statement of Complaint Form, please contact the Professional Compliance Office at 1-800-822-2113 or (717) 783-4849 (if calling within the local Harrisburg calling area or if calling from outside of Pennsylvania).
-You may also use the links at the bottom of the page for complaint forms.

 Most Common Reasons for Discipline

-- Notary public has not required a document signer to personally appear before the notary.
+- The notary public has not required a document signer to personally appear before the notary.

 - The notary public has failed to require proper identification.